Coronavirus turmoil poses test as Canada's Bombardier sheds assets

 Coronavirus-hit markets are bracing for a recession with the virus infecting more than 212,000 people across the world and killing over 8,700.

-On Wednesday, Textron Aviation, a unit of Textron Inc , announced furloughs for most of its U.S.-based workforce.
+On Wednesday, Textron Aviation, a unit of Textron Inc (TXT.N), announced furloughs for most of its U.S.-based workforce.

 Business jet makers are also facing logistic challenges in delivering jets because of government-imposed travel restrictions, two sources said.